web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/advanced/storybook.md

 Update dependencies like @storybook/addon-\* to major version 7.

 Finally, follow the official Storybook documentation to make the necessary updates for some breaking changes, such as changes in story writing and MDX syntax.
-You can refer to the migration guide at https://storybook.js.org/docs/react/migration-guide.
+You can refer to the migration guide at [storybook migrate doc](https://storybook.js.org/docs/react/migration-guide).

 ### Native Storybook users

-Modern.js Builder only support Storybook 7, so you need to upgrade from Storybook version 6 to version 7, please follow the steps outlined in the official Storybook documentation at https://storybook.js.org/docs/react/migration-guide.
+Modern.js Builder only support Storybook 7, so you need to upgrade from Storybook version 6 to version 7, please follow the steps outlined in the official Storybook documentation at [storybook migrate doc](https://storybook.js.org/docs/react/migration-guide).

 To install @modern-js/storybook as the framework for Storybook, if you have interest in Rspack, install `@modern-js/builder-provider-rspack`, otherwise you should install `@modern-js/builder-provider-webpack`.
 Rspack is super fast compared to Webpack.